 COVID-19 Return to Campus Plan

-Effective June 1, 2021 for all Tulsa Community College Locations
+Effective August 6, 2021 for all Tulsa Community College Locations

-The return to full, normal operations in all areas of the College will be a gradual and phased process.
+The return to full, normal operations in all areas of the College has been a gradual and phased process.
 As the COVID-19 pandemic continues to evolve, TCC is actively monitoring best practices and updating guidance based on the recommendations of the Centers for Disease Control and Prevention (“CDC”), state, and local health authorities.
 As this guidance and local circumstances change, TCC leadership will regularly evaluate this policy.
 Please check back often for the most recent version.

 1. Temperature Check Guidelines for Employees and Students

 All employees and students shall continue to screen for symptoms prior to coming to campus each day.
 Any unusual symptoms that develop should prompt you to stay at home until you determine it’s not COVID.
 The list below does not include all possible symptoms, but will help you determine when to get tested: